shekhar-patil/shekhar-patil.github.io/blog/2025-08-20-google-interview-experience/index.md

 ## The Result

+I had mixed feelings—both excited and nervous.
+It had been almost three months of continuous effort, and I was very close to the final stage.
+The next round was the Googliness interview, which is mostly a behavioral round, and many people usually clear it without much trouble.

 Two weeks later, the recruiter called and said:

-> "We won’t be moving forward.
+“We won’t be moving forward.
 The feedback mentioned that you should use more optimal data structures, and your problem-solving speed needs improvement.
-But feel free to reapply after a year."
+But feel free to reapply after a year.”

-It was disappointing—but I didn’t see it as a failure.
-Here's why.
+It was disappointing to hear, especially after coming so far.
+But I didn’t see it as a failure.
+Here’s why.

 ---